AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > AdGuard supports a lot of different scriptlets.
 Please note that in order to achieve cross-blocker compatibility, we also support syntax of uBO and ABP.

-> **Compatibility with different versions of AdGuard.** Scriptlet rules are not supported by AdGuard Content Blocker.

 <a id="scriptlets-syntax"></a>
 ### Syntax
 ```